 Lauda slams Montezemolo for Formula 1 taxi drivers jibe 17 April, 2014 Niki Lauda with Luca Di Montezemolo during their heyday in the Ferrari F1 team in the seventies Niki Lauda has lashed out at Luca di Montezemolo’s claim that the 2014 rules have reduced the Formula 1 field to little more than “taxi drivers”.
 “Whoever says the races are ‘economy runs’ and that the drivers are ‘taxi drivers’ is lying,” the Mercedes chairman angrily told Italy’s Autosprint.
 “It is absolutely not true,” triple world champion and former Ferrari driver Lauda added.
 In his harsh critique of the controversial ‘new’ face of Formula 1, Ferrari president Montezemolo claims drivers are easing their cars to the chequer because of the new 100 kg per race fuel limit.
 But Lauda insists that Ferrari must simply have not done a good enough job with the new rules.
 “In Malaysia, where we were first and second, we finished the race with 5 kilograms of fuel left over,” he said.
 “And other teams were in the same condition.
 “Last year, when the Pirelli tyres were so weak and erratic, we had to slow down much more during the race but no one complained then.
 “And because of the tyres, we were saving fuel [in 2013] more than now, because a couple of kilos more weight would affect the performance so much.
 Yet no one said the drivers were ‘taxi drivers’,” Lauda charged.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.